- Prices between £2849 - £3299

 The city sights of La Paz

 This morning, we’ll hit downtown La Paz to soak up the sights of this sprawling mountain city.
 From the church of San Francisco to Murillo Square, catch a glimpse of daily life in Bolivia’s capital.
-We’ll delve into bustling street markets and winding cobbled alleys, seeking out the secrets of La Paz.
 For lotions and spiritual advice, pop by the mesmerising Witches Market, where ancient Aymaran beliefs are still practised.
 Look out for the Aymara Indian women of La Paz – known as cholitas paceñas – in their colourful skirts, shawls and bowler hats (on the right day, you may even be able to catch them wrestling).
 Then we’ll make our way to the Valley of the Moon, an otherworldly landscape of jagged clay and sandstone monoliths.
-Marvel at this surreal terrain of caverns and gorges – it will blow you away.
-After an action-packed morning, spend the afternoon relaxing at the hotel or exploring the nooks and crannies of La Paz.
-Get plenty of rest – we’ll need plenty of energy for our early start tomorrow morning.Read more
+After an action-packed morning, spend the afternoon relaxing at the hotel or exploring La Paz.
+Get plenty of rest – we’ll need the energy for our early start tomorrow morning.Read more

 Behold the Salt Flats of Uyuni

 Flashpackers, prepare for something truly epic today.
 We’ll catch an early flight to Uyuni, where we’ll come face to face with the largest salt flats in the world.
 Welcome to a breathtaking dreamlike landscape, where shimmering white plains stretch out to the horizon until land and sky become one.
 Bolivians once transported salt by steam train, and our first stop is at the train cemetery, where rusting engines and wagons litter the plains like gravestones.
 From here, we’ll pop over briefly to Colchani village and Los Ojos de Agua (the ‘Eyes of Water’), where we’ll hear an overview of modern-day salt processing and see how it’s manually extracted from the land.
-After our quick salt lesson, we’ll pause for lunch.
-But not just any old lunch – prepare for something special as we tuck into an epic picnic, spread out in the middle of the salt plains.
-How’s that for a unique foodie experience?
-After lunch, we’ll make our way to Incahuasi Island, located in the heart of the salt flats.
+After a picnic lunch on the plains, we’ll make our way to Incahuasi Island, located in the heart of the salt flats.
 This dry rocky land mass rises from the plains in the shape of a fish, lending it the epithet Isla del Pescado.
 Continuing our journey through this surreal landscape, we’ll check into a hotel made entirely of salt blocks, just in time for dinner.
 Settle in as darkness falls over the salt flats, kicking back with drink in hand.Read more

 Until next time, Bolivia!